13 Things to Do in New Orleans Besides Drink on Bourbon Street

 But not just any fried chicken, you need to go to Willie Mae’s.
 Be prepared to wait in line, but we found if you go late in the day before they close it will have the shortest line.
 They are only open from 10 am -4 pm but the wait is worth it.

-Update: there was a fire at the New Orleans location but you can still get their fried chicken.
+Update: there was a fire at the New Orleans location and the re-opening is TBD, but you can still get their fried chicken in Los Angeles.

 Willie Mae's Fried Chicken